First-Iraqi-Bank/fib-ios-sdk/README.md

 ```swift
 func cancelPayment(paymentID: String)
 ```
 you call this one when you want to cancel a specific payment.

+> Please note that Cancel Payment feature should not be used for refunding an item,
+> this feature should be used only to cancel a pending and currently active payment.

 `PayWithFIBView` has an instance of `UIButton` which you can customize for example like that: